 National School Lunch Program

-2014 – 2015 Healthy Schools Act SurveyThurgood Marshall Academy offers a comprehensive meal program for students.
+Thurgood Marshall Academy offers a comprehensive meal program for all students.
 The school participates in the National School Lunch Program and all students receive free breakfast daily.
-Below, you will find more information about Thurgood Marshall Academy’s Wellness Policy, instructions on lunch payment, the application for free and reduced lunch, as well as National School Lunch Guidelines.
+As a Community Eligibility Option School, changes for SY16-17 will include free lunch for all students.
+Below, you will find more information about Thurgood Marshall Academy’s Wellness Policy, instructions on student bill payment as well as National School Lunch Guidelines.

-Thurgood Marshall Academy’s Lunch Payment Information
+Thurgood Marshall Academy’s Student Billing Information

 Breakfast and Lunch Menus